bevyengine/rfcs/rfcs/45-stageless.md

 }
 ```

-System configuration stores ordering dependencies, run criteria and labels.
+System configuration stores ordering dependencies, run criteria and system sets.
-It can be created raw, or stored in association with either system labels or systems.
+It can be created raw, or stored in association with either system sets or systems.

 ```rust
 enum OrderingTarget {